Lnk2past/malen/README.md

 }
 ```

 Note that out `PyHelloWorld` class only defines a constructor and a method (to wrap around the single method provided by hello_world.py).
 All of the state is held inside of the inherited `malen::Malen` class.
 The state refers to a handle to the module and any methods we end up calling.
-Methods are only loaded upon being called (and then their handles are cached).
+Methods can be preloaded, as they are in this example, or can be loaded upon being called (and then their handles are cached).

+`malen::Malen` has a few constructors that we can use to define our wrapper(s).
+You can give it modules, modules + methods, and/or additional paths to search.
+In our example above we pass a mapping instructing it to load the `hello_world` module and from it load the `greet` method.
+We also tell it to include the current directory in the search path (as that is where we assume our module is in this example).
+You can use `malen::Malen::load_python_method` to load methods or `malen::Malen::add_to_path` to directory(s) to the search path whenever you want, and can even pass a module to `invoke` to load a method is if it not currently cached.

 The `malen::Malen::invoke` method takes in a method name and two pointers to the functions `args` and `kwargs`. `malen` provides a handful of utility functions for constructing these pointers for you.
 Both functions `malen::args` and `malen::kwargs` are variadic templates, and handle the construction of the tuple and dictionary to be given to Python.
-For now you can pass simple
+For now you can pass simple types and some STL containers.
+As mentioned in the previous paragraph, you may also supply a module name in the case you may expect the method to not be laoded yet.

 The kwargs default to `nullptr` and therefore can be omitted, but the `args` must always be supplied.
 If you do not have any arguments to pass along, just pass `nullptr` and `malen` will handle the rest.

-Technically you could just instantiate a `malen::Malen` directly and write free functions to work with the `malen::Malen` instance and whatever methods you want to call; in the end the effect is all the same.
+Technically you could just instantiate a `malen::Malen` directly and write code/functions to work with the `malen::Malen` instance and whatever methods you want to call; in the end the effect is all the same and you can do what you want or need (but I prefer writing wrapper classes).

 ## Examples & Usage